MorseMicro/mm-iot-zephyr/README.md

 ## Modify your project's west manifest

-Add the Morse Micro repository and module to your west.yml:
+Following the Zephyr Getting Started Guide you should be in the root directory of your west workspace, eg `~/zephyrproject`.
+Next add the Morse Micro repository and module to `zephyr/west.yml`:
 ```
 manifest:
   remotes: